Currently shipping Toronto, ON

 Hot TakeAgentic

-Agentic payments will eat the card networks before 2030.
+Agentic payments will eat the card networks before 2030, and the networks won't rebuild in time.

 Cards optimized for a world where humans tap once and trust the merchant.
 Agents will transact thousands of times per minute, on behalf of someone who isn't watching, with intent that has to be machine-verifiable.
 The networks aren't built for that.
 They'll either rebuild or be routed around.
 They won't rebuild.